Domy-MANS/Us/README_EN.md

 ## ⚡ Fun Fact

-> 🚀 **Incredible Development Speed**: The entire Us project (including frontend interface, AI chat system, data analysis, visualization charts, 6 service modules, and complete documentation) was independently completed by one person in **less than a week**!
+> 🚀 **Incredible Development Speed**: The entire Us project (including frontend interface, AI chat system, data analysis, visualization charts, 6 service modules, and complete documentation) was independently completed by a **16-year-old high school student** in **less than a week**!
 >
 > 📅 **Development Timeline**:
 > - 🎯 Product design and architecture planning